The 5 Phases of the APM Framework

 This is the final phase.
 Teams ensure that the project gets completed in an orderly manner without any hitch.
 The final deliverable is checked against the updated requirements of the customers and teams ponder over their mistakes in order to avoid them in the future.

-With the introduction of modern project management applications, implementing effective management techniques has never been easier.
+With the introduction of modern project management tools, implementing effective project management techniques has never been easier.
 The APM framework is quite simple to implement within a team with Kissflow Projects integrated features.

 Using an Agile project management framework is an iterative process where members learn through self-assessments and continuous improvement.
 You can always be sure that your team’s performance will be better than last time.
 Kissflow Projects can be a great support tool to ensure that this growth is headed in the right direction.